Scartex/ardoqinternship/README.md

 # Task 1
-You will wind the answer for task 1 in "oppgave1.java".
+You will find the answer for task 1 in "oppgave1.java".

 # Weatherbot (2c)